-To further analyze these differences and the extent to which they are mediated by our fitness measure, we performed a mixed-effects regression analysis whose results are summarized in Table ED-1.
-We fit independent models using each of the seven attributes we have our human evaluators judge as the dependent variables.
-We include fixed effects for the fitness score and indicator variables for membership in the real and matched groups (treating the unmatched group as a baseline), and random effects for the participants and individual games (see Human evaluation methods and Supplementary Table SI-3 for full details).
-We find that our fitness function captures many of the evaluated attributes: higher fitness predicts higher ratings of understandability, fun to play, and human likeness ($\beta{\rm fit} > 0$); conversely, higher fitness also predicts lower ratings of helpfulness, difficulty, and creativity ($\beta{\rm fit} < 0$).
-We find the positive predictability promising: that our fitness function, learned to maximize human likeness in a symbolic program space, also captures notions of understandability and fun.
+our human evaluators to judge as the dependent variables.
+We include fixed effects for the fitness score and membership in the real and matched groups (treating the unmatched group as a baseline), and random effects for the participants and individual games (see Human evaluation methods and Supplementary Table SI-3 for full details).
+We find that our fitness function captures many of the evaluated attributes: higher fitness predicts higher ratings of understandability, fun to play, and human likeness ( $\beta{\rm fit} > 0$ ); conversely, higher fitness also predicts lower ratings of helpfulness, difficulty, and creativity ( $\beta{\text{fit}} < 0$ ).
+Our positive findings are promising: they indicate that our fitness function, learned to maximize human likeness in a symbolic program space, also captures intuitive human notions of understandability and fun.
 Conversely, we view the negative relations as evidence of some degree of mode-seeking: our fitness measure likely assigns the highest scores to the games most representative of the dataset at large.
-These modal games are plausibly neither particularly creative nor difficult, which means that participants might find also them less helpful.
-However, even accounting for any mediating effect of fitness scores, differences in attribute ratings between game groups persist (see Supplementary information E.2 for details).
-Given that these tests indicate that participants respond similarly to matched and real games, one potential explanation is that model-generated samples simply replicate the corresponding human-generated ones.
-We examined this question and found that these games are substantially functionally different (see summary in Figure ED-6, details in Supplementary information E.4 and methodological details in Sample similarity comparison methods).
+These modal games are plausibly neither particularly creative nor difficult, which means that participants might find also them less helpful for learning the details of the environment.
+Finally, differences in attribute ratings persist between groups even accounting for any mediating effects of fitness scores (see Supplementary information G.2 for details)